scherermichael-oss/conventional-mergebot/README.md

 #1234
 ```

 The first line will be taken from the `title` of the pull request.
-The following prefixes are recognized:

-- `feat`

-    This is used for new features.
-A new minor version will be released.

-- `fix`

-    This is used for bugfixes.
-A new patch version will be released.

-Instead of using a prefix in the title, you can also add a label to the pull request that indicates the type.
-Enable this feature by setting the environmental variables `FEATURE_LABEL` and `BUGFIX_LABEL`.
-You can still add a prefix to the title.
-In this case, the corresponding label is assigned to the pull request.

 The description of the pull request (i.e. first comment) may contain several sections that will be added to the commit message.